gege-xin/UCBgege/README.md

 }	data[1000000];
 ```

-This code block defines a struct named `data1` for storing customer details.
+This code block creates the struct `data1` to hold the client information.

 ```c++
 void inputdata()